SAP/openui5-docs/docs/Step_6_Navigate_to_Routes_with_Hard_Coded_Patterns_782aac0.md

 The pattern of the route is the hard-coded value `employees`, meaning the matching hash for this route is `/#/employees` in the address bar of the browser.
 The target `employees` should be displayed when this URL pattern is matched.

 The `employees` entry in the `targets` section references the `sap.ui.demo.nav.view.employee.EmployeeList` view.
-As you can see, we added a new namespace `employee` for all views related to employees with the property `viewPath`.
+As you can see, we added a new namespace `employee` for all views related to employees with the property `path`.
 This overrides the default settings in the `config` section for the current target.

 The view that we are about to create has to be placed in the `webapp/view/employee` folder accordingly.
 This approach helps to structure the views of the app according to business objects and to better understand the navigation patterns of the app in larger projects.

 > ### Note:
-> We could also have left out the `viewPath` property to use the default `viewPath` defined in the `config` section.
-In that case, we would have to change the `viewName` to `employee.EmployeeList` to achieve the same effect.
+> We could also have left out the `path` property to use the default `path` defined in the `config` section.
+In that case, we would have to change the `name` to `employee.EmployeeList` to achieve the same effect.

-Setting the `viewLevel` to `2` helps the router to determine how to animate the \(in our case\) `slide` transition.
+Setting the `level` to `2` helps the router to determine how to animate the \(in our case\) `slide` transition.
 For us, this means that a navigation from the home page to the `employees` target will be animated with a “Slide to Left” animation.
 In contrast to that, the back navigation from the `employees` target to the home page will be animated with a “Slide to Right” animation.
-This behavior is due to the fact that the home page has a lower `viewLevel` than the `employees` target.
+This behavior is due to the fact that the home page has a lower `level` than the `employees` target.

 ***